babyfish-ct/kimmer/doc/kimmer-sql/null-safety.md

     Both sides of the *+* are non-null expressions, and the result is also nonnullable

-- However, the line with comment "β" will result in a compilation error， because BookStore::website is nullable
+- However, the line with comment "β" will result in a compilation error.

     Either side of the *+* is a nullable expression, the result is nullable